squidfunk/mkdocs-material/docs/reference/index.md

 :octicons-beaker-24: Experimental

 An icon can be assigned to each page, which is then rendered as part of the navigation sidebar.
-Ensure [Metadata] is enabled and add the following lines at the top of a Markdown file:
+Add the following lines at the top of a Markdown file:

 ``` sh
 ---